PeacefulWhale/CTF-Write-Ups/Some Assembly Required 4 CTF/README.md

 This was a fun challenge, and I got to practice my assembly skills (though I did essentially have to 'learn' a new language because I've never worked with WebAssembly before).
 It was also a good refresher on my javaScript skills.

 I solved this by modifying the binary to include a global variable that I could access from a javaScript module that kept track of how many times the input successfully compared to the flag.
-This allowed to learn that it checked the flag in groups of 2, and for me to create a brute force program.
+This allowed me to learn that it checked the flag in groups of 2, and for me to create a brute force program.

 I probably could have reversed engineer this, but if I'm honest that's not as fun (and much more tedious).
 Even knowing the flag I still don't see how the data in the binary is equivalent (mostly because it has a lot of bitwise operations and those are hard to do in your head).